 This seemed revolutionary to me.
 Why hadn’t I thought of this.
 Did I have a fear of missing out, FOMO?
 Well, yes, quite frankly I did.
 I use my social media for work, so I wanted to be able to respond to inquiries as soon as possible.
 Anyway, I thought I would give it a whirl, so I went through every app and decided to turn off my notifications.

-The first 36 hours or so, I did feel sort of unloved.
+The first 36 hours or so, after turning off my notifications, I did feel sort of unloved.
 After all, I felt like I was out of the loop and didn’t know what was going on.
 However, as the days and weeks went by, I realized I had more time on my hands to do other things.
 I wasn’t obsessing over who liked something or who commented on my Instagram story, etc. I didn’t know what to do at first with all this free time, but I quickly learned to use it to develop my mindfulness and sometimes I just did nothing for a few moments!

 I started with Instagram.
 I had a total of 660 followers.
 When I started going through the list, I realized a lot of people had been hacked and didn’t know it.
 I realized this because the same friend would be following me from 3 accounts.
 Two of those accounts would have no photo, no followers and no posts.
 So they were the first to get deleted.
 By the time I was done, I was left with 256 followers.
 My Instagram coordinator at my office called that week and wanted to know what the hell happened!
 I had lost 400 followers.
 I told her I hadn’t lost them, I had purposefully deleted them!
 Immediately I began to get new followers and it was absolutely amazing that these new followers seemed to be quality followers, not spammers or scammers!